John Collins (Bengal Army officer): Biography

 Collins joined the Bengal infantry as a cadet in 1769, and became an ensign in that branch of the East India Company's service in 1770, lieutenant on 17 November 1772, captain on 20 November 1780, and major in 1794.

-Collins served in the Rohilla war and in other campaigns in India, and he probably acted in a subordinate capacity in Indian courts.
+Collins served in the Rohilla war and other campaigns in India, and he probably acted in a subordinate capacity in Indian courts.

 Collins was appointed by Sir John Shore in 1795 to be resident at the court of Daulat Rao Sindhia a young prince who had in the previous year succeeded his great-uncle, Mahadaji Sindhia.
 The prince was eager to make some use of the magnificent army, disciplined by the French generals, De Boigne and Perron, which had been bequeathed to him.
 Major, or Lieutenant-colonel Collins, as he became on 27 July 1796, soon acquired great influence over this ambitious prince, but not enough to prevent him from desiring to try his strength with that of the company.

 According to the Dictionary of National Biography, the fearless character of Collins was well shown in his daring march with a small body of his personal escort under Captain (afterwards Sir Thomas) Brown, in October 1799, to Jaipur, in the heart of the then almost unknown region of Rajputana, to make a successful demand from the Maharaja of Jaipur for the surrender of Vizier Ali, the treacherous murderer of Mr. Cherry.
 Lord Wellesley, when governor-general of India, had the greatest confidence in Collins, who played a most important part in the proceedings which led to the overthrow of the great Maratha princes by Lake and Arthur Wellesley.